Weston's Pepper No. 30: Previsualization, Raking Light, and the Discipline of the Contact Print

 How Edward Weston used a small aperture, raking light, and contact printing to abstract a pepper into pure form, and what that discipline teaches.

-Why the Contact Print Matters
+Why the Contact Print Closes the Loop

 Related posts